Accessibility

 Neurodiversity

-Whilst I am not a specialist in working with autism, ADHD, dyslexia, dyspraxia or other forms of neurodiversity, I do have professional and personal experience and understanding of the lived experiences of these issues.
-I would like to work collaboratively to make sure you have what you need to access the space, such as time adjustments, breaks, session reminders, fidget toys, needing to eat or drink in session, or determining what is comfortable levels of eye contact.
-There will be no shaming, pathologising or helping you to unnecessarily 'overcome' traits of your difference.
+Whilst I am not a specialist in working with autism, ADHD, dyslexia, dyspraxia or other forms of neurodivergence, I do have professional experience in working with and in context of these issues.
+As someone who is neurotypical, I try to align with the idea of 'nothing about us, without us', meaning in this context I will follow your lead on what your needs are, centring your lived experience .
+I would like to work collaboratively to make sure you have what you need to access the space, such as time adjustments, breaks, session reminders, fidget toys, needing to eat or drink in session, or determining what comfortable levels of eye contact might be for you.
+There will be no shaming, pathologising or expecting you to 'overcome' traits of your difference.

 Chronic Illness